Foreigners can legally own property in Indonesia through regulated frameworks such as Hak Pakai (Right to Use) and long-term leasehold agreements.

 Here is a general overview of the process:

-- Pay all applicable taxes and fees.
+- Pay required taxes and fees